apache/openserverless/README.md

 For more information refer to the [website](https://openserverless.apache.org) (not yet available).

-Check the migration status in issue #2.
+We are in the process of migrating from Nuvolaris Community to Apache OpenServerless.
+Check the migration status in [issue #2.](https://github.com/apache/openserverless/issues/2)

 ## Development Enviroment Overview